bnb-chain/bnb-chain.github.io/docs/validator/guideline-mainnet.md

 ### 1. Install BSC Fullnode

-you can download the pre-build binaries from [release page](https://github.com/binance-chain/bsc/releases/latest) or follow the instructions [here to set up a full node](fullnode.md).
+You can download the pre-build binaries from [release page](https://github.com/binance-chain/bsc/releases/latest) or follow the instructions [here to set up a full node](fullnode.md).

 **Download the config files**